The easiest way to implement Cookiebot CMP on your WordPress website is by installing our plugin.

 In your Cookiebot CMP account:

-- Create a new domain group by clicking the
+- Create a new domain group by selecting Domains & Aliases in the left-hand menu.

 In your WordPress environment: